 The critical target for state-level action is to loosen the stranglehold of local zoning laws that ban anything but detached houses with big yards and driveways on roughly three quarters of the state’s residential land.
 These exclusionary rules kill affordability in two ways: they mandate the most expensive kind of home, and they severely constrict the number of homes in places where people want to live.
 And as called out by the Biden White House, they’ve also “systemically discriminated against Black families” and “played a role in causing racial disparities in the housing market.”

 In 2019, Oregon took the groundbreaking step of legalizing duplexes and fourplexes statewide.
-Last month, California passed a statewide bill allowing duplexes and lot splits (SB9 sits on Governor Newsom’s desk as of the publishing of this article).
+Last month, California passed a statewide bill allowing duplexes and lot splits.
 Washington state’s staggering rent and price trends are practically screaming at Washington lawmakers to do the same.

 When there aren’t enough homes, people always get priced out of somewhere